MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 3. **Improved Generalization**: Insights gained from poor performance help in designing models that generalize better to unseen data.
 By addressing the factors that lead to overfitting, we can create models that perform consistently across diverse datasets.

-4. **Efficient Resource Utilization**: Understanding the computational demands of different model architectures enables more efficient use of computational resources.
-This can lead to faster training times and more cost-effective deployment.

-5. **Application Versatility**: Despite initial performance challenges, the potential applications of this model span various sectors, including healthcare for age-related diagnoses, social media for age verification, and marketing for age-targeted strategies.
-Each sector benefits from a model that is optimized based on a thorough understanding of its limitations and strengths.
+4. **Application Versatility**: Despite initial performance challenges, the potential applications of this model span various sectors, including healthcare for age-related diagnoses, social media for age verification, and marketing for age-targeted strategies.

 By leveraging the lessons learned from this project's initial phases, we can refine our approach and develop robust CNN models that meet the specific needs of real-world applications.
 The versatility and impact of these models are significant, provided that the continuous process of evaluation and optimization is maintained.